 JDA Substantive Program JDA Sub-Program Purpose 1.
 Strategic Economic Node 1A:Inner-city transformation Guided by the Mayoral Priority on the Inner City and the Inner-City Roadmap the JDA will focus on strengthening the position of the inner city Delivery Program Sub- Program as a critical business and residential node and the primary gateway to transit networks for the city; financial services networks for the City Region; and cross-border trade networks for the African continent.
-The JDA will continue to implement a phased plan to strengthen inner- No. city precincts, address movement challenges, and improve the quality of the built environment across the inner city.
-The activities include managing the development of the Johannesburg inner city through capital investments in selected precincts, by overseeing integrated · investments by other departments and entities, and by facilitating partnership initiatives.
+The JDA will continue to implement a phased plan to strengthen inner- city precincts, address movement challenges, and improve the quality of the built environment across the inner city.
+The activities include managing the development of the Johannesburg inner city through capital investments in selected precincts, by overseeing integrated - T- investments by other departments and entities, and by facilitating partnership initiatives.
 1B: Economic Node Sub-Program The objective is to develop nodes that are compact, walkable, live able, mixed-use, and mixed-income areas and centres around which to densify.
 They should be areas where people can live, work, and play and have good access to public transit.
-Guided by the COJ policy on the categorizing of the current city nodes with prospects for growth, the work of the program is to promote densification, diversification, and The subscription of the su development in these nodes.
-The main categories of nodes are mixed-use/key urban nodes (under various categories), industrial nodes, Transit Oriented Development 1 1 1 1 1 (TOD) nodes and neighbourhood nodes.
-TOTAL DATE OF THE OWNER OF and the second s A DECEMBER OF THE OWNER OWNER OF THE OWNER OWNER OWNE -
+Guided by the COJ policy 3 on the categorizing of the current city nodes with prospects for growth, the work of the program is to promote densification, diversification, and development in these nodes.
+The main categories of nodes are mixed-use/key urban nodes (under various categories), industrial nodes, Transit Oriented Development The state of the s (TOD) nodes and neighbourhood nodes.

 2. Accelerated Public 2A: Deprivation Areas Investment is specifically required to eradicate backlogs and deficiencies of engineering and social infrastructure related to the revitalization infrastructure Delivery Revitalization Sub-Programme of deprivation areas.
 Investment in these areas also needs to address the structural and built form aspects that have been raised in the SDF.
-Program Infrastructure investment is therefore targeted at resolving problems specifically related to the deprivation areas and at the same time created sustainable and live able settlements as an outcome.
-Several deprivation area programs are already in place (previously referred to as marginalized area programmes) including Orange Farm, Diepsloot, Ivory Park/Kaalfontein and Alexandra. - 2B: Urban Infrastructure Delivery The objective is to deliver on the City's priority social effectively and efficiently and/or economic infrastructure programs.
+Program Infrastructure investment is therefore targeted at resolving problems specifically related to the deprivation areas and at the same time create sustainable and live able settlements as an outcome.
+Several deprivation area programs are already in place (previously referred to as marginalized area programmes) including Orange Farm, Diepsloot, Ivory Park/Kaalfontein and Alexandra.
+2B: Urban Infrastructure Delivery The objective is to deliver on the City's priority social effectively and efficiently and/or economic infrastructure programs.
 Sub-Program This work includes overseeing capital investments by other departments and entities.
 This program includes Rea Vaya BRT infrastructure, taxi and transport facilities, primary healthcare clinics and fire-stations.
+Tellen ATTACACION DE 17 BERTON DE LA CONTRACTION DEL CONTRACTION DE LA CO カイト 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1